-Unit IV: Effective use of tools for introducing new employees with ASD to work and the consequences of an ineffective adaptation process Key Points Time Material Methodology Expected Outcome 4.1 description of people with autism and their talents as well as their weaknesses 4.2 the capabilities of people with ASD 60 minutes worksheets/ documents to obtain proper learning Lecture and discussions.
+Unit IV: Effect tive use of tools for introducing new employees with ASD to work and the consequences of an ineffective adaptation process Key Points Time Material Methodology Expected Outcome 4.1 description of people with autism and their talents as well as their weaknesses 4.2 the capabilities of people with ASD 60 minutes worksheets/ documents to obtain proper learning Lecture and discussions.
 Personnel policy in this section, awareness of the will to retain talented employees with ASD and awareness of a high level of turnover due to specific communication difficulties and, sometimes, limited opportunities derived from employee dysfunction will be addressed.

-4.3 career path planning and preparation of a staff development strategy (including employees with asd).: 60 minutes Good Practices The attendee to the course must read the cases of good practices to be able to apply it later.
+4.3 career path planning and preparation of a staff development strategy (including employees with asd).: outes Good Practices The attendee to the course must read the cases of good practices to be able to apply it later.
 This session is very practical and designed so that companies learn about good practices and can implement them.
-4.4 more relevant information 60 minutes Once the entire module has been read, the course List of things that recruiters and companies should
+4.4 more relevant information 4.5 social expectations require instruction 4.6 case practical outes Documents to read, presentation, case study Once the entire module has been read, the course attendee must carry out the practical case where they can apply everything learned during the course.
+List of things that recruiters and companies should consider and know about people with autism and their worth in the job market: